 4. Ivy league

 If you’re unfamiliar with the ivy league hairstyle, think Ryan Reynold’s collegiate cut, and yes, even Deadpool himself has a receding hairline.
 This dapper style is the perfect way to combat your creeping hairline but it is best for those of you who still have a bit of volume left throughout your mane.

 5. Slicked Back

-The slicked back look became hugely popular in the late 20th century and is still the go-to style for many men.
+The slick back has become a popular hairstyle and is the go-to style for many men.
 It is a great way to draw attention away from your receding hairline.
 Just grab a comb and some product and slick your hair towards the back of your head from the front.
 Set with a little hairspray and be careful not to overdo it with the product to avoid the hair looking greasy.

 6. Comb Over